5 Treatments For Cat Dry Skin Getting Rid of Your Cat's Itchy Skin

 Why is my cat's skin dry and scabby?

-There could be a variety of reasons why your cat's skin is dry and scabby.
+Michael Hoover, DVM from the University of Missouri-Columbia, says that there could be a variety of reasons why your cat's skin is dry and scabby, so look for additional symptoms like weight loss, stool quality, appetite changes, cat’s age, etc. Dry skin can be seasonal or due to diseases like Staph pyoderma or Hyperthyroidism.
 Cats can be allergic to food, environmental allergens (such as pollen or mold), or chemicals found in household products.
 Allergic reactions can cause dry, itchy skin and lead to scabbing.
 Fleas, mites, and lice can all cause skin irritation and scab in cats.
 Bacterial or fungal skin infections can cause scabbing and other skin symptoms in cats.
 Certain skin conditions, such as feline acne or seborrhea, can cause dry, flaky skin and scabs in cats.
 A lack of certain nutrients in your cat's diet, such as omega-3 fatty acids, can contribute to dry, itchy skin and scabbing.
 If you're concerned about your cat's dry, scabby skin, it's best to consult with your veterinarian.
 They can help to diagnose the underlying cause and provide appropriate treatment, which may include medications, dietary changes, or changes to your cat's environment.

 What can I put on my cat's dry skin?